uripper/auto-webp-converter/README.md

 ## Setup
 1. Clone the repository with `git clone https://github.com/uripper/auto-webp-converter.git`
-2. Open the Google Chrome.`rowser.
+2. Open your Google Chrome or Chromium Browser.
-3. Navigate to `chrome://extensions/`.
+3. Navigate to `chrome://extensions/`
 4. Check the box  Developer mode in the top right.
-5. Click on "Load Unpacked" and select the src folder of this cloned repository.
+5. Click "Load Unpacked" and select the src folder of this cloned repository.

 ## Usage
 After installing the extension, it works automatically.
 Whenever you download a .webp file, the extension will detect it, convert it to .png format and then save it to your default download location.

 ## Limitations
-Please note, this extension only works with .webp files that are being downloaded.
+So that you know, this extension only works with .webp files that are being downloaded.
 It doesn't affect .webp files that are being displayed in the browser.

 ## Future Improvements
-In the future, we hope to add more image conversion options and provide a user-friendly options page where users can customize their image download preferences.
+In the future, we want to add more image conversion options and provide a user-friendly options page where users can customize their image download preferences.

 ## Contributing
 Please feel free to fork, clone, and submit PRs for improvements.
 All contributions are welcome!